-Autonomous Envelopes and Conservativity

-Recall that a \textbf{multicategory} is like a category but permits the source of a morphism to be an arbitrary finite list of objects; if $\Gamma$ is such a list we write $f:\Gamma\to B$ or $f\in \cC(\Gamma;B)$.
-All our multicategories will be \emph{symmetric} (include actions by permutations of $\Gamma$), so we henceforth drop this adjective.
-A closed symmetric monoidal category $(\cC,\ten,\unit,\hom)$ can be regarded as a multicategory that is \textbf{representable and closed}, meaning there are objects with universal properties:
+A symmetric\footnote{All our multi- and polycategories will be symmetric, so we henceforth drop the adjective.} \textbf{polycategory}~\cite{szabo:polycats} semantically represents the judgmental structure of classical linear logic, with hom-sets $\cP(\Gamma;\Delta)$ where $\Gamma$ and $\Delta$ are lists of objects, and compositions such as $\cP(\Gamma,A;\Delta) \times \cP(\Sigma;\Pi,A) \to \cP(\Gamma,\Sigma;\Delta,\Pi)$.
+A \textbf{multicategory} can be defined as a polycategory that is \textbf{co-unary}, i.e.\ all codomains have one object.
+In particular, a closed symmetric monoidal category $(\cC,\ten,\unit,\hom)$ can be regarded as a multicategory that is \textbf{representable and closed}, meaning there are objects with universal properties: